Ivan Asen I: Beginnings

 A special tax, levied to finance the Emperor's marriage to Margaret of Hungary had brought the Bulgarian and Vlach population to the edge of an uprising before the public humiliation of Asen and his brother at the imperial camp.
 In spite of the general discontent, the brothers were initially unable to stir up a rebellion, because their compatriots did not believe they had any chance against the imperial troops.
 Theodor and Asen took advantage of the sack of Thessalonica by the Normans, during which icons of Demetrius of Thessalonica, the patron saint of the town, were taken to Bulgaria.
 They built a "house of prayer" and summoned Bulgarian and Vlach shamans to the site.
 The brothers instructed these "demoniacs", as Choniates called them, to declare before the mob that God "had consented to their freedom" and Saint Demetrius would "come over to them" from Thessalonica "to be their helper and assistant" against the Byzantines.

-Theodor was crowned and assumed the name Peter, thus adopting the name of a 10th-century tsar (or emperor) of Bulgaria.
-The coronation and Theodor's new name are evidence the brothers wanted to demonstrate from the beginning they had established a state which was the political successor of the First Bulgarian Empire.
+Theodor was crowned and assumed the name Peter, thus adopting the name of the 10th-century tsar (or emperor) of Bulgaria Peter I. The coronation and Theodor's new name are evidence the brothers wanted to demonstrate from the beginning they had established a state which was the political successor of the First Bulgarian Empire.
 They laid siege to Preslav, the old capital of the Bulgarian Empire but could not capture it.
 During the first months of 1186, the brothers made plundering raids against Thrace, seizing captives and cattle.
 Isaac II led a counteroffensive against the rebels in person, but they resisted the invaders hiding in "inaccessible places" in the mountains.
 It was only the solar eclipse of 21 April 1186 that enabled the imperial troops to mount an unexpected attack and defeat the rioters.
 Peter and Asen fled from their homeland and crossed the Lower Danube, seeking military assistance from the Cumans.

 Isaac II thought his victory was decisive and returned to Constantinople without securing the defense of Paristrion.
 Peter and Asen made an alliance with some Cuman chieftains who helped them to return to the Byzantine Empire in the autumn.
 Choniates wrote contradictory reports about the negotiations between the brothers and the Cumans.
 In a formal speech, he attributed the alliance to Peter's efforts; in his chronicle, he emphasized Asen's role.
 Shortly after their return, the brothers took control of Paristrion and launched a plundering expedition against Thrace.
 Asen's military tactics—the application of sudden raids and quick withdrawals—prevented the imperial troops from making successful counterattacks.
 Choniates emphasized the brothers were not simply content to seize Paristrion but had decided to "unite the political power of Paristrion and Bulgaria into one empire as of old", referring to their attempt to restore the First Bulgarian Empire.